Everything you need to know about canine cough

 My dog is vaccinated, is this something that applies to my dog?

 Unfortunately, yes.
 The canine cough vaccine that's given only protects against 2 strains (Parainfluenza virus and Bordetella bacteria).
 These are the most severe strains which is why we protect against them, despite there being hundreds of different strains.
-You can think of it like how humans will get the flu shot - yet still get the flu.
+You can think of it like how humans will get the flu shot - yet can still get the flu.

 Some key points you should know

 Canine cough is often wrongly named "kennel cough" due the the fact it spreads more readily at a boarding facility because of the large concentration of other dogs.
-However canine cough can be pick up anywhere there are other dogs (parks, vets, walking trails, ect.).
+However canine cough can be picked up anywhere there are other dogs (parks, vets, walking trails, ect.).

 It's airborne - Therefore no amount of cleaning we do can eradicate the virus.
-We can clean surfaces, circulate fresh air and isolate the dogs that show symptoms but sadly this isn't always enough.
+We can clean surfaces, circulate fresh air and isolate the dogs that show symptoms, but sadly this isn't always enough.

 It's seasonal - Vets and boarding facilities generally won't see any cases for most of the year.
 Typically we find winter to be the worst for it.

 A clean living area makes for a faster recovery.
 We clean with a solution called Safe4 every day which kills any bacteria and virus on contact.
-The Royal Canin biscuits we feed also contain pre-biotics which boosts the dogs immune system.
+The Royal Canin biscuits we feed also contain pre-biotics which boosts the dogs immune systems.
 Pro-biotic treats are also supplied by us.